Under a Pale Grey Sky

 Under a Pale Grey Sky is a live album by Sepultura, released on September 24, 2002, through Roadrunner Records.
 The album was recorded in the Brixton Academy, London on December 16, 1996.
-Max Cavalera left Sepultura shortly after the concert, following an argument with his band mates outside the band's touring bus.
+Max Cavalera left Sepultura shortly after the concert, following an argument with his bandmates outside the band's touring bus.

 The two other bands performing on that same night were Strife and Floodgate.

 The album was released by Roadrunner Records after dropping Sepultura from the label.
 The set list for the show sees the band play the majority of that year's Roots album, as well as the most popular songs from their previous albums.
 The title of the album is a direct reference to the chorus of the song "Arise" from their fourth album of the same name.